abaumeler/CAS_DMIT/ln02/start.md

 # Welcome - Verify
 This script can be used to verify RDF files against HS5.
-Where possible RDF files can be repaired.
+Inspected files can then be moved to the input or wait directories to process them again or perform further checks.

+This script can also be used to verify an entire Domtrac Job folder.
+The script will verify that each document in the job is archived.
 # Usage
-- Click on `List` to list all failed files, clicking again will refresh the tree view
+- Click on `List Failed` to list all failed files, clicking again will refresh the tree view
+- Click on `Verify Job` to enter a Job Nr to verify, will check if all documents in Job are processed correctly
-- Click on `Process` to process all files (currently only shows debug information)
+- Click on `Check Connection` to print debug information about the database connection in use
 - Click on `Home` to show this message again
 - Click `Exit` to exit the script